Shopping in Tanzania

 Kilimanjaro coffee makes for a good and inexpensive present for the person who’s been feeding your cat while you’ve been away; buy it in a wooden box or velvet bag in a souvenir store, or pick a simple bag of it up for a third of the price in a supermarket.
 Though not grown on the slopes of Kilimanjaro, the organic Africafe has been described by one enthusiastic reader as the best instant coffee in the world and an affordable souvenir.

-It depends on your taste, of course, but Zanzibar is widely reckoned to have a better selection and higher quality of souvenirs.
-Some of them, particularly the carved door jambs and furniture, are lovely, though difficult to get home; furthermore, these people are extremely tough negotiators, know the true price of everything and bargains are few.
+It depends on your taste, of course, but Zanzibar is widely reckoned to have a better selection and higher quality of souvenirs in Tanzania.
+Some of them, particularly the carved door jambs and furniture, are lovely, though difficult to get home.
+Furthermore, these people are extremely tough negotiators, know the true price of everything and bargains are few.